 - Screen technologies based on application-specific goals, characteristics, and cost; and,

 - Apply experiences from sites with similar treatment challenges.

 The technologies for soil and waste that are included in the report are solidification and stabilization, soil washing and acid extraction, thermal treatment, and vitrification.
 Technologies for water include precipitation/coprecipitation, adsorption, membrane filtration, and biological treatment.
-The report also includes information on ongoing research on mercury treatment, including applications using nanotechnology, phytoremediation, air stripping, and in situ thermal desorption.You may need Adobe Reader to view files on this page.
+The report also includes information on ongoing research on mercury treatment, including applications using nanotechnology, phytoremediation, air stripping, and in situ thermal desorption.You may need a PDF reader to view files on this page.
 See EPA’s About PDF page to learn more.

 - Treatment Technologies for Mercury in Soil, Waste, and Water (PDF)(133 pp, 4 MB, 2007, 542-R-07-003)